Skip to main content

 Problem: Managing AI agents can feel like being an engineering manager: frequent context switches, waiting on slow responses, and forgetting your original intent (“doorway effect”).
 Solution:

-• Planning mode: AI researches approaches and asks clarifying questions before coding
+• Plan mode: AI researches approaches and asks clarifying questions before coding

 • Commands: quickly insert pre-written prompts or task descriptions you use often